briskCZ/resizeAndWatermark/README.md

 ## TODO:

-Scaling of the picture
+## KNOWN BUGS:

-Keep the file size around 1 MB
+Exportings owerwrites the source file and doesn't care about user changeable path